How to Build a Prediction Market Platform Like Polymarket

 • Smart contract development: $30,000 – $80,000 depending on the number of contract modules and the complexity of the chosen liquidity model.

-• Smart contract security audits: $20,000 – $60,000 for two independent audits from reputable firms.
+• Smart contract security audits: $20,000 – $60,000 for two independent audits.
 This cost is non-negotiable and should never be cut to reduce the overall budget.

 • Frontend dApp development: $25,000 – $70,000 for a polished, mobile-responsive trading interface with real-time data feeds and portfolio tracking.